anon8683/odin-recipes/README.md

 # odin-recipes

 This is a basic recipe website.
-It will demonstrate my skills so far in HTML and will include links and images.
+It will demonstrate my skills so far in HTML.
+It includes relative links, proper folderr structure, images, headings and lists.